-This document gives general information only as at 1 May 2023 and is not intended to give a comprehensive analysis.
-It should not be used as a substitute for legal or other professional advice, which should be obtained in specific circumstance.
+This document gives general information only as of November 2024 in respect of individuals who are resident, tax resident, and domiciled in the UK at all relevant times and does not take into account any individual's personal circumstances.
+It is not intended to give a comprehensive analysis.
+It is not intended to constitute and should not be used as a substitute for legal or other professional advice.
+If you require assistance, please seek specific advice from a member of the Bird & Bird EIB team.